 Ingredients for Vanilla Bean Cake:

 *Baker’s tip: Frost a “crumb layer” on your cake using just enough frosting for a thin, smooth coat and refrigerate for 45 minutes or so to set.
 Now you can easily smooth on the rest of your frosting.
 You can also make this into a 4 layer cake or cupcakes, injecting the filling into the center of the cupcakes.
-Just adjust the cooking time for the cupcakes to 15-20 minutes, until toothpick comes out cleanly.
+Just adjust the cooking time for the cupcakes to 15-20 minutes, until a toothpick comes out cleanly.

 Moist Vanilla Bean Cake w/Raspberry Chambord Filling & Coconut White Chocolate Buttercream